top of page

 Protect Our Pollinators Habitat Fund Map

-Explore the interconnected world of pollinator habitats through the lens of the Protect Our Pollinators Habitat Fund Map.
 This interactive map illuminates the vital network of pollinator sanctuaries established by recipients of the fund.
 Navigating the map is as simple as a click, offering a journey through diverse landscapes where pollinators thrive.
 Click on any circle to learn about the grantees and their vital contributions to pollinator conservation efforts.
-Each location reveals not just geographical locations, but corresponds to the scale of the pollinator habitat.
+Each location reveals not only coordinates, but corresponds to the scale of the pollinator habitat.
 Join us in celebrating the collaborative efforts to safeguard pollinator habitats and promote connectivity across landscapes!
+2025 grantees to be added soon!

 APPLY